ivekhov/ivekhov/README.md

 ## Hi, there!

 ----
-I`m as a Data & Analytics lead in Advertising Agency
+I`m a Data & Analytics lead in Advertising Agency

 How to contact me: ivekhov at gmail dot com